-This randomized double-blind clinical trial was conducted in Iran in women with97623506 cervical intraepithelial neoplasia (CIN) I, as diagnosed with pap smear, colposcopy and biopsy.
+This randomized double-blind clinical trial was conducted in Iran in women with cervical intraepithelial neoplasia (CIN) I, as diagnosed with pap smear, colposcopy and biopsy.
 Women were between the ages of 18 to 55 and had proven CIN 1 based on pap smear cytology and then colposcopy and biopsy.
 Only those with biopsy proven CIN 1 were included.
 Women were excluded if they had a history of cervical cancer, other cancers of the lower genital tract, hysterectomy, past treatment of the cervix with cell destructive therapy (ex/ cryotherapy, cautery, conizations), pregnant women or if they were using anti-folate medications.

 Women were randomly assigned to receive 5 mg/day of folate (n=29) or placebo (n=29) for 6 months.
 While the study reports “folate”, it does not clarify if it was in fact folic acid or a form of folate, however, compliance was assessed measuring plasma homocysteine levels.
 Women were advised not to change their diet or physical activity during the 6 months.